-- FOR the election of each of the director nominees listed herein; - · FOR the advisory resolution approving the compensation of our NEOs as disclosed in this Proxy Statement; and - FOR the ratification of the selection of Deloitte as our independent registered public accounting firm for 2014.
+- FOR the election of each of the director nominees listed herein; and - FOR the ratification of the selection of Deloitte as our independent registered public accounting firm for 2015.

 In addition, the persons named in the enclosed proxy will have discretionary authority to vote all proxies with respect to other matters that may properly come before our Annual Meeting or any adjournments or postponements of the meeting in accordance with their judgment.